hoverbike1/TOTK-Mods-collection/SETUP.md

   - Graphics - Anisotropic Filtering Fix
   - Graphics - Disable LOD Quality Reduction
   - Graphics - Shadows - 1024x
-  - Fix - Over 30FPS Blackscreen Fix
+  - Fix - UI Blackscreen Fix
   </br>**BEWARE!** Don't use the Blackscreen Fix if you use any controller UI mod (Playstation/Xbox).
 In this case use only the version "fix" of the controller mod.

 - **Recommended Yuzu Graphics:**